NethServer/docs/administrator-manual/en/mail.rst

 * SMTP server for sending and receiving [#Postfix]_
 * IMAP and POP3 server to read email [#Dovecot]_, and Sieve language to organize it [#Sieve]_
-* Antispam filter, antivirus and attachments blocker [#Amavis]_
+* Anti-spam filter, anti-virus and attachments blocker [#Amavis]_

 Benefits are

 * complete autonomy in the mail management
 * avoid problems due to the Internet Service Provider
 * ability to track the route of messages in order to detect errors
-* optimized antivirus and antispam scan
+* optimized anti-virus and anti-spam scan

 See also the following related topics: